My Account | Contact Us | info@scratchsleeves.co.uk | +44 1962 890210

 • Children who undertake physical exercise will sleep better.
 Eczema babies can really struggle to sleep through the itch, so anything that helps them sleep can only be good.

-• Spending time in cool water can calm angry skin and surprisingly pool chemicals can actually be beneficial for some babies’ eczema, especially if your baby’s eczema is prone to infections.
-If your baby’s eczema is aggravated by water, using a barrier cream will help.
+• Spending time in cool water can calm angry skin and surprisingly pool chemicals can actually be beneficial for some babies’ eczema.
+This is especially if your baby’s eczema is prone to infections.
+If your baby’s eczema is aggravated by the pool chemicals, using a barrier cream will help.
 It’s also worthwhile reading our article on eczema friendly laundry as this is a classic symptom of detergent allergies.

 • Interacting with other babies in swimming classes, learning to take turns and to praise the efforts of others all instill good social skills.
 Once eczema children become aware of their skin condition they can start to struggle socially.
 Developing these skills early, before they are aware of their eczema, can be a real benefit to eczema children.